 The dialogue featured H.E.
 Joanna Wronecka, Permanent Representative of Poland to the UN, and President of the Security Council for the month of August.
 WFUNA’s Peace and Security Officer, Mr. Pablo Angulo, moderated the briefing, which was attended by over 60 participants from UN-accredited civil society organizations.

-The event was webcast on UN Web TV and promoted on social media with the hashtag #MeetUNSCPres to allow for participation from a global audience and wider stakeholder engagement.
+The event was broadcast live on UN Web TV with 604 viewers, and it was promoted on social media with the hashtag #MeetUNSCPres to allow for a participation from a global audience and wider stakeholder engagement.

 If you missed it, you can watch the full debate below or view the photo gallery here.